 - An English teaching certificate that can be TEFL, TESOL, CELTA… It is not always complimentary if you have studied a Major in English, or you are a native speaker and did a Bachelor’s in something related to Teaching (please confirm this subject, as some companies have different standards).

-The price of the TEFL courses depends on the quantity of hours, the type of course and the institution or academy where you are doing it.
+The price of the TEFL courses depends on the quantity of hours (suggestion: do at least the one with 120h because that was the minimum accepted, according to my employers at that time), the type of course and the institution or academy where you are doing it.

-It´s possible to do the TEFL online but, once again, some companies don´t accept this kind of training.
-In my case, I did it online with TEFL Full Circle but I wouldn´t recommend it, as it was not easy to legalize (please read until the end so that you understand what is the legalization about).
+It’s possible to do the TEFL online but, once again, some companies don’t accept this kind of training.
+In my case, I did it with TEFL Full Circle but I wouldn’t recommend it, as it was not easy to legalize (please read until the end so that you understand what is the legalization about).

-I was not in the United Kingdom, where that TEFL company was based, and the UK Embassy asked me to legalize it in London, which of course was not a practical solution (and extremely expensive) to someone having studied online.
+I was not in the United Kingdom, where that TEFL company was based, and the UK Embassy asked me to legalize it in London, which of course was not a practical solution.

 Therefore, I did a research on possible TEFL courses that can be recommended to you, with good reputation, and easy to legalize in Vietnam.
-I found out that ITTT (International TEFL and TESOL Training) is a serious company that gives different options to legalize the document (no need to travel to the US or UK to do it).
+I found out a serious company that gives different options to legalize the document (no need to travel to the US or UK to do it).

-Besides, if you book through this link, you will get a 15% discount for being my reader.
-Anyway, if you are not convinced to do it with them, just remember what I told you before (the legalization is very important to get a Working Permit in Vietnam).
+If you are not convinced to do it with them, just remember that the legalization part is very important to get a Working Permit in Vietnam.

-REMINDER: Again, don´t give the original certification to your future employer.
-Present a notarized copy.
+REMINDER: Again, don´t give the TEFL original certification to your employer.
+Use only a notarized copy.